 What if I told you that sounding natural is not even about 100% accuracy, and it’s certainly not about sounding perfect?

 What if I told you that the key to sounding natural is actually about encouraging communication with others?

 Skills like softening your language, showing enthusiasm, demonstrating authority, and politely disagreeing.
-Skills like giving compliments, making invitations, and introducing yourself to new people.
+Skills like giving compliments, making invitations, and introducing yourself to new people both casually and confidently.